Leonv110/RAG-STS-Workshop/README.md

 # RAG-STS-Workshop
-RAG system for the RAG workshop
+Building a RAG system for the domain Science, Technology and Society.